-The best time to buy a Medigap policy is during your Medigap Open Enrollment Period.
-This period lasts for 6 months and begins on the first day of the month you're both 65 or older and enrolled in Medicare Part B. Some states have additional Open Enrollment Periods including those for people who are under 65.
+Your best time to buy a Medigap policy is during your Medigap Open Enrollment Period.
+This is a one-time enrollment period; it doesn't repeat every year.
+Your 6-month Medigap Open Enrollment Period starts the first month you have Medicare Part B and you're 65 or older.
+Some states have additional Open Enrollment Periods, including those for people under 65.
 If you're under 65 and have Medicare because of a disability or End-Stage Renal Disease (ESRD), you might not be able to buy the Medigap policy you want, or any Medigap policy, until you turn 65.
 (Go to page 39 for more information.)